 The Department of Parks and Recreation maintains grounds and operations of identified parks and facilities at the current level of service, evaluate priorities and adjust the workforce to the priorities identified to efficiently carry out our mission and provide basic levels of services at all general funded neighborhood parks, cemeteries, bridges, County facilities and office buildings, reservoirs, and regional parks throughout Stanislaus County.

-The Department of Parks and Recreation maintains five regional parks, twelve neighborhood parks, ten community parks, two Off-Highway Vehicle parks, four cemeteries, two bridges, La Grange historical areas, five fishing access points along rivers and lakes, one swimming pool, one organized youth camp, and numerous acres of open space and river bottom.
-These facilities provide a vast array of recreational opportunities including but not limited to: picnicking, sailing and power boating, water skiing, jet skiing, fishing, swimming, camping, hiking, hunting, and horseback and biking trails.
-In addition, the Department of Parks and Recreation provides landscape/grounds maintenance services and streetscape maintenance for nine county service areas, eight county centers, ten libraries, one landscape maintenance district, and other governmental buildings in the unincorporated areas of the County.
+The Department maintains five regional parks, 12 neighborhood parks, ten community parks, two Off-Highway Vehicle parks, four cemeteries, two bridges, La Grange historical areas, five fishing access points along rivers and lakes, one swimming pool, one organized youth camp, and numerous acres of open space and river bottom.
+For more information, call (209) 525-6750 or visit www.stancounty.com/parks.

-Administration implements the functions of finance, human resources, information technology, contract coordination, grant coordination, project management, process improvements, planning, employee support, risk and safety management, partner development and opportunities, and aligning maintenance, operational, and customer needs.
+The Administration division implements the functions of budget, human resources, marketing, grant coordination, project management, partner development, and aligning maintenance, operational, and customer needs.

-The Woodward Reservoir Division is responsible for the maintenance and operations of Woodward Reservoir.
-The Department of Parks and Recreation has operated recreational facilities at Woodward Reservoir in partnership with South San Joaquin Irrigation District (SSJID) for more than 50 years.
+The Regional Parks division is responsible for the maintenance and operations of Woodward Reservoir, Modesto Reservoir, Frank Raines Off-Highway Vehicle Park, LaGrange Off-Highway Vehicle Park, Laird Park and a small lot within the Knights Ferry area.
+The Department has operated recreational facilities at Woodward Reservoir in partnership with South San Joaquin Irrigation District (SSJID) for over 50 years.
 This facility encompasses 6,667 acres, including 2,900 acres covered by the reservoir.
-Additionally, this division is responsible for a small lot within the Knights Ferry area.